surifirstpin/AcuBI_Technical_Documents/Version.6/Reports_TD.md

 To carry out Multi-level grouping.
 Apply group to any of the 2 dimension fields.

-> **For instance** : In the below image grouping has been applied to dimension fields **customer and hub.** In data retrieved below on expanding HUB it displays the perspective CUSTOMER that belonging to specific hub, on further expansion it displays Casino name.
+> <b>For instance</b> : In the below image grouping has been applied to dimension fields <b>customer and hub.</b> In data retrieved below on expanding HUB it displays the perspective CUSTOMER that belonging to specific hub, on further expansion it displays Casino name.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/0b15f99af3dde5ba74467811bdd3ff84e8ae541b/images/New_version5/TD_Reports_10.png)
-**Image 10**
+ <b><Font color = " black">Image 10</font></b>

 ## Find